Hornbill-Docs/data-imports-guide/data-imports-guide/users/ldap/configuration.md

 * `Regex` - Optional regular expression to match the name from a DSN String.
 The following regex will work for the majority of situations:
   * `CN=(.*?)(?:,[A-Z]+=|$)`
 * `Reverse` - Reverse the name string matched from the regular expression, above.
-* `Match Against DN` - Match the users manager against the Distinguished Name instead of their name.
+* `Match Against DN` - Match the user's manager against the Distinguished Name instead of their name.
-* `Search For Manager Id` - Lookup the Hornbill User ID of the users manager using their name.
-The Managers Name matched in the regular expression, above, must explicitly match the full name in Hornbill.
+* `Search For Manager Id` - Lookup the Hornbill User ID of the user's manager using their name.
+The manager's name matched in the regular expression, above, must explicitly match the full name in Hornbill.

 #### Image